To be eligible to join the Australian Air Force Cadets (AAFC), you must meet the following criteria:

 The ADF Cadets is committed to a journey of continuous improvement; both at the individual and organisational levels.
 Therefore, our cadets agree to:

 - report organisational shortfalls

 - strive to offer solutions

 The ADF Cadets is one team, committed to the development of Australia’s youth.
-Teamwork forms foundation of the organisation and is important at every level.
-Therefore, our Cadets agree to:
+Teamwork forms the foundation of the organisation and is important at every level.
+Therefore, our cadets agree to:

 - encourage teamwork in everything that they do

 - provide mutual support and encouragement to all activity participants